What is the impact of AI on SEO in 2021 [Experts’ Opinion]

 As technology is evolving with time, AI would yield more outturn in the upcoming year in terms of search results.
 Taking into the picture, the voice assistants on the trio – iOS, Android, and Windows; the search queries for local as well as global results are processed via machine learning.
 We even see a voice search option on Google and many other search engines.
 Since Google launched its AI algorithm named ‘Rankbrain,’ there has been a drastic improvement in the way it puts up the SERPs and rich results with precision as it learns the patterns of the user behavior.

-The FAQs associated with each keyword searched on Google is a clear example of AI helping a user to get every possible information about the query and related terms.
+The FAQs associated with each keyword searched on Google are a clear example of AI helping a user to get every possible information about the query and related terms.

 I would look for more sites to offer customized content based on your previous search history or interactions with the site.
 Content managers will not have to manually figure out “what’s next” for the reader; AI will serve up that content.